NathanHarrington/dotfiles/README.md

     https://cloud-ninja.org/2014/04/05/fedora-encrypting-your-home-directory/

     After a fresh reboot, with no users logged in.
+    In virtual console, login as nharrington, then sudo su -, then give the root account a password.

+    Reboot again, and with no users logged in.
     Open a virtual console, login as root:

     dnf -y install keyutils ecryptfs-utils pam_mount